KALM (KALM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KALM Historical Price

-According to the latest data gathered on KALM live price page, the current price of KALM is 0.0030114USD.
-The circulating supply of KALM(KALM) is 8.54M KALM , giving it a market capitalization of $25.72K.
+According to the latest data gathered on KALM live price page, the current price of KALM is 0.00311389USD.
+The circulating supply of KALM(KALM) is 8.54M KALM , giving it a market capitalization of $26.60K.

 The KALM Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KALM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.